15 TV Series Set In Small Towns: The Strange & The Spooky

 13. Three Pines (2022)

-Adapted from the novel series written by Louise Penny, the show focuses on Chief Inspector Armand Gamache, who can see hidden meaning behind the seemingly normal.
+Adapted from the series of novels written by Louise Penny, the show focuses on Chief Inspector Armand Gamache, a man who can see hidden meaning behind the seemingly normal.

 14. Deadloch (2023 - )